 If you think there’s a fire, contact East Sussex Fire & Rescue.

-If an alarm has been going off for at least 20 minutes in every hour, use our online Environmental Health report form during the week.
+If an alarm has been going off for at least 20 minutes every hour, use our online Environmental Health report form to report this during the week.

 Find out how to report other noise issues.

 When reporting a building alarm you should tell us the exact address.